-Our Relationships with, and the Business Performance of, Our Distributors and Their Authorized Retailers and Department Store Chains
+Our Relationships with, and the Business Performance of, Our Distributors and Their Authorized Retailers

-We sell substantially all of our products to our distributors who then resell our products to department store chain operators, authorized retailers, and retail customers through retail outlets managed or authorized by such distributors.
-Our ability to achieve higher revenues through increasing sales volume and the average unit prices of our products is directly affected by the performance of our distributors and their authorized retailers and department store chains.
+We sell substantially all of our products to our distributors who then resell our products to authorized retailers, and retail customers through authorized retail outlets managed or supervised by such distributors.
+Our ability to achieve higher revenues through increasing sales volume and the average unit prices of our products is directly affected by the performance of our distributors and their authorized retailers.
 As most of our distributors are exclusively in charge of the sales of our products in a particular region, we may lose our market share in an entire region if any of our distributors breaches its distributorship agreement with us, decides not to renew its distributorship agreement with us or becomes bankrupt.
-In the past, we have motivated our distributors by providing our top 20 performers in terms of total annual purchase value sales incentive rebates of a fixed percentage of their respective purchase values from us.
-Such rebates are settled by offsetting the accounts receivable from each of these top performers at the end of the year.
-In the years ended December 31, 2009, 2010 and 2011, we provided rebates to our top 20 distributors in an aggregate amount of RMB18.6 million, RMB34.1 million and RMB51.5 million (\$8.2 million), respectively.
-In 2012, we plan to provide rebates to all of our distributors.
-Based on the historical revenues generated by these distributors, the additional rebates would have represented less than 1% of our total revenues, and we expect such impact to be minimal in 2012.
+In 2010 and 2011, we had motivated our distributors by providing our top 20 performers in terms of total annual purchase value sales incentive rebates of a fixed percentage of their respective purchase values from us.
+In 2012, we provided rebates to all distributors.
+Such rebates are settled by offsetting the accounts receivable from each distributor at the end of the year.
+In 2013, we plan to increase rebates provided to distributors for further retail channel support.
+In the years ended December 31, 2010, 2011 and 2012, we provided rebates to our distributors in an aggregate amount of RMB34.1 million, RMB51.5 million and RMB67.6 million (\$10.9 million), respectively.
+Our five largest distributors accounted for an aggregate of 28.5%, 36.2% and 33.4% of our revenues for the years ended December 31, 2010, 2011 and 2012, respectively.